Chapter 65 – Breaking with the Sophia Alma Mater.

 I had become obsessed with the realisation that the only problem with Japanese education was the lack of challenge.

-Elsewhere there is no lack of challenge – difficult term-end exams with severe threats if results poor, job recruitment based on final year results, short tests, and so on.
+In other countries there is no lack of challenge – difficult term-end exams with severe threats if results poor, job recruitment based on final year results, short tests, and so on.

 But in Japan the only challenge was the university entrance exam.
 And that was an examination of the worst kind of ability – ability to memorise high school textbooks.